isaacwisdom/RemarkableLamyEraser/README.md

 # RemarkableLamyEraser
 Standalone tool that turns the button on the Lamy Pen into an eraser on the reMarkable.

 Also confirmed to work with these other styli:
  * Samsung S6 S Pen
  * Wacom One Pen CP91300B2Z

+*As an alternative, consider using [this](https://github.com/ddvk/remarkable-stylus).
+(If you're already using ddvk-hacks, I'd defintely reccomend this route.
+This tool is for people who are looking for a less invasive option, and prefer the unaltered look of the reMarkable interface.)*

 The tool will definitely break when the reMarkable updates.
 When that happens, just reinstall!
 # Install Instructions